Skip to main content

 // Get the complete response with metadata

-const response = await result.toResponse();
+const response = await result.result;

 console.log('\nFinish reason:', response.finishReason);